tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * **Example Answer** Basic Attention Token raised 36 million in 30 seconds, hitting the hard cap on their token supply.

-* **Example Answer** FileCoin was capped at 200 million FileCoins
+* **Example Answer** FileCoin was capped at 200 million FileCoins.

-* What are some costs that a company may create a crowdsale to raise funds for?
+* Name some things that a company might create a crowdsale to raise funds for?

   * **Answer** Production costs for a product